Denial Appeals Process in Medical Billing

 • prior authorization/precertification

-• and service not covered.
+• service not covered.

 Though most denials come from front-end problems, Change Healthcare found these additional reasons that denials occur: